Sun for Future - Biodiv Solar Parks on Farmland

 I therefore consider it advisable to use precisely this bioenergy agricultural land for the construction of agro-photovoltaics and especially for biodiv solar parks, when not only biodiversity but also very inexpensive electricity is important.

-If we install 3000 gigawatt peak photovoltaic power in the next 30 years, then domestic module production is not only desirable but necessary.
+If we install more than 1,000 gigawatt-peak photovoltaic capacity in the next 30 years, then domestic module production is not only desirable but necessary.
 Researchers from Baden-Württemberg are showing how this could work with the idea of the self-learning factory.

 Operators of the biodiv solar parks being created there will be local cooperatives set up by farmers, residents, companies, public utilities, municipal utilities, virtual community utilities, nature conservation organisations.
 The cooperatives will lease the land at a rent which corresponds to the average regional lease price over the last 5 years in order to influence the market for leasehold as little as possible.